resbaz/high-performance-python-course/hpc_examples/easy_parallel/README.md

 This is the simplest approach to parallel programming, where each task can run completely independently.
 Say for example you have a large set of images to batch process, or you need to run a model repeatedly with many different parameters.

 A common way to structure this task on a HPC system is by using a job array.
 In this example, a single run will create ten seperate jobs, processing ten separate files.
-SLURM creates a special variable `SLURM_ARRAY_JOB_ID`, which each job can use to identify itself so it may select, for example, a particular input file or set of input parameters.
+SLURM creates a special variable `SLURM_ARRAY_TASK_ID`, which each job can use to identify itself so it may select, for example, a particular input file or set of input parameters.

 In this example, we have ten text files, and we would like to count the number of words in each.